 Discover the Hoa Binh Reservoir

-The Hoa Binh Reservoir, the largest in Vietnam, forms a beautiful artificial lake with limestone mountains reflecting on its undisturbed waters.
-A beautiful ecotourism destination where you can bike, swim in the waterfalls and/or kayak to discover this magnificent natural setting.
-Possibility also to sleep in a local's house.
+Hoa Binh Reservoir, the largest in Vietnam, forms a beautiful artificial lake with limestone mountains reflected on its undisturbed waters.
+A beautiful ecotourism destination where you can bike, swim under the waterfalls and/or kayak to discover this magnificent natural setting.
+There is also the possibility to sleep in a local's house.

 Best times to stay in Mai Chau